elvis-epx/IoT/README.md

 ![Original image](https://raw.githubusercontent.com/elvis-epx/H2OControl/main/doc/breadboard.jpeg)

-First prototype, connected to a simulator of the various sensors (level switches and flow meter):
+First prototype, connected to a simulator of the various sensors.
+The flow meter pulse train is simulated by an Arduino (separate source at folder pwm/).
+It is fed with 5V via sensor cable, since the real flow sensor also needs 5V to work:

 ![Original image](https://raw.githubusercontent.com/elvis-epx/H2OControl/main/doc/proto.jpeg)